LivePersonInc/developer-center/pages/Solutions/MobileAppMessaging/Add Messaging to Your App.md

 * iOS Apps must have a bundle ID, registered in an Apple developer account

-* Developer environment for iOS: XCode with the latest GA version.
+* Developer environment for iOS: Xcode with the latest GA version.

 * Android Apps must have a package name.